wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 * New: GA4 and Facebook Pixel Tracking
 * New: Product & Category Based Triggering
 * New: Schedule Offers
-* New: Upsell Template Customization
+* New: Upsell Templated Customization
 * New: Page Builder Support